mpv-player/mpv/DOCS/man/mpv.rst

 ``~/.config/mpv/subfont.ttf``
     fallback subtitle font

+``~/.config/mpv/fonts/``
+    Font files in this directory are used by mpv/libass for subtitles.
+Useful if you do not want to install fonts to your system.

 ``~/.config/mpv/scripts/``
     All files in this directory are loaded as if they were passed to the ``--script`` option.
 They are loaded in alphabetical order, and sub-directories